weeksdev/Cork/README.md

 1. ability to import a string/file of a tablature and extract key information
 2. suggestion engine for chord progressions and licks that will go well with a set of chords or notes
+3. i'm going to be using these classes to create a web based guitar song writing toolkit.
+It will include:
+  1. suggestions for chord progressions and licks (displayed as tablature)
+  2. a way to generate tablature on the fly
+  3. ability to upload tablature for analysis
+  4. a way to tie lyrics to chord progressions / tabs
+4. Lyric class to add lyrics and analyze structure, etc.

 ###How to use the tablature engine
 Using the tablature class object is pretty simple here is a basic example: